 Neither of these cases "repudiated" the use of "primary legal custody".
 Neither of these cases support Tim's claim that "primary physical custody" has no valid legal meaning.
-To the contrary, there are close to one hundred reported appellate decisions in Mississippi where "primary physical custody" is discussed in the opinion.
-In almost every case, the term is used interchangeably or synonymously with the concept of sole physical custody.
+To the contrary, there are close to one hundred reported appellate decisions in Mississippi where "primary physical custody" is discussed in the opinion.2 In almost every case, the term is used interchangeably or synonymously with the concept of sole physical custody.
 E.g., Franklin v.
 Winter, supra.
 Additionally, the person typically awarded "primary physical custody" is also awarded child support (as Rachel was here); and the other parent's time with the child is referred to as "visitation" (as Tim's time was referred to here).
 The Court in Franklin v.
 Winter certainly had that concept in mind where, in a joint physical custody situation, the Court opined that if Franklin did in fact have "primary physical custody", then Franklin's geographic move would not be sufficient grounds for modification of the custody order.
 Franklin v.
 Winter, 936 So.2d 429 (¶10) (Miss.
 2006).

-In this case, in which Rachel had "primary physical custody" and was also referred to as the "custodial parent," the chancellor erred by not applying the traditional three-prong test to Tim's request for modification, and not requiring Tim to meet his burden of proving adverse affects beyond those created by the anticipated geographic move of the custodial parent.
+In this case, in which Rachel had "primary physical custody" and was also referred to as the "custodial parent," the chancellor erred by not applying the traditional three-prong test to Tim's those created by the anticipated geographic move of the custodial parent.